obstruse/Oscilloscope-Mushrooms/README.md

 Downloads and instructions here: http://l2ork.music.vt.edu/main/make-your-own-l2ork/software/

-## Installation Errors
+### Installation Errors
-Missing dependencies, for example the Ubuntu install has these errors:
+Missing dependencies, for example the install on Ubuntu 18.04 has these errors:

 ```
  pd-l2ork depends on libftgl2 (>= 2.1.3~rc5); however: